Will Macy’s Build a Herald Square Skyscraper?

 In the neighborhood

-34th Street is not the retail juggernaut you expect with so many tourists looking way, way up at the Empire State Building and braving the perfume fog on Macy’s main floor.
+34th Street is not the retail juggernaut you expect with tourists looking way, way up at the Empire State Building before braving the perfume fog on Macy’s main floor.

 One long block west is Penn Station, awash with commuters praying that neither the MTA nor New Jersey Transit will screw them today.
 And that’s the upside.
 Opposite Penn is the closest New York has to a skid row, these days.